 is a T

-both at compile and runtime.
+both at compile time and runtime.

 assert(repository.getWith("john", "doe") == List(User("johndoe")))